jugglinmike/chrome-user-agent/README.md

 href="http://www.zytrax.com/">zytrax.com</a> to be a great resource for valid user-agent strings.)

-**Deletine "Devices".** If you no longer need a saved device, simply double-click on its entry in the list and clear the text area.
+**Deleting "Devices".** If you no longer need a saved device, simply double-click on its entry in the list and clear the text area.